 Pet-a-Pet petting zoo which tended to provide less than desirable aromas

-during the heat of the summer days which tended to scare off audiences.
+during the heat of the summer days which often scared off audiences.

 Moves to Six Flags Atlantis

-Six Flags had opened Six Flags Atlantis waterpark in 1983 and looked to develop it beyond being just a waterpark by adding shows, games and eventually rides.
+Six Flags had opened Six Flags Atlantis in 1983 and looked to develop it beyond being just a water park by adding shows, games and eventually rides.
 The Foghorn Follies theater and show made the journey south from Great Adventure where it became the "Flagship Follies".